zzarif/Pasta-Shape-Recognizer/README.md

 ## API integration with GitHub Pages

 The deployed model API is integrated [here](https://zzarif.github.io/Pasta-Shape-Recognizer/) in GitHub Pages Website.
 Implementation and other details can be found in `docs` folder.

+### Contact Me
+Would appreciate your feedback.
+For any further queries feel free to reach out to me at [zibran.zarif.amio@gmail.com](mailto:zibran.zarif.amio@gmail.com)